gocomplyai/.github/profile/README.md

 ComplyAi is a game-changing solution dedicated to empowering businesses in the digital advertising space.
 By streamlining the ad review process and promoting a compliant and user-friendly environment, ComplyAi aims to simplify digital advertising and make it accessible to all, resulting in increased revenue, optimized ad campaigns, mitigated risk, and an enhanced customer experience.

 This AI-driven, patent-pending tool, developed by Meta alumni, provides transparency and detailed guidance to advertisers of all sizes.
-It helps businesses stay compliant with Meta’s Advertising Policies and Community Standards, along with other regulations like FINRA, ADA, FDA, SEC, or GDPR.
+It helps businesses stay compliant with Meta’s Advertising Policies and Community Standards.

 ### How It Works